uu-pes/lecture6_testing/Readme.md

-# 1DT106 Lecture 8: Testing
+# 1DT106 Lecture 6: Testing

-This repository holds the slides for the eighth lecture in 1DT106 Programming Embedded Systems at Uppsala University.
+This repository holds the slides for the eighth lecture in 1DT106 Programming Embedded Systems at Uppsala University, 2025 edition.

 ## Required software